Accessibility and Integrated Accessibility Standards Policy and Accessibility Plan

 Accessible Emergency Information

-Goodmans is committed to providing its customers and clients with publicly available emergency information in an accessible format upon request.
+Goodmans is committed to providing its clients with publicly available emergency information in an accessible format upon request.
 We will also provide firm members with disabilities with individualized emergency response information when necessary.

-- Our external application site, postings, offer letters and orientation materials have indicated our Statement of Commitment to people with disabilities as of January 1, 2016.
+Goodmans will take steps to notify the public and staff that, when requested, Goodmans will accommodate people with disabilities during the recruitment and assessment processes and when people are hired.
+Our external application site, postings, offer letters and orientation materials have indicated our Statement of Commitment to people with disabilities as of January 1, 2016.

 Goodmans will consider the accessibility needs of firm members with disabilities when implementing performance management processes, or when offering career development or advancement opportunities.

 Goodmans has developed and implemented a process for documented individual accommodation plans and a return-to-work protocol for firm members who have been absent due to a disability and require disability-related accommodations in order to return to work.